llm-bible/llm-bible.github.io/_publications/rai2024investigation.markdown

 ---
 layout: publication
-title: "An Investigation Of Neuron Activation As A Unified Lens To Explain Chain-of-thought Eliciting Arithmetic Reasoning Of Llms"
+title: An Investigation Of Neuron Activation As A Unified Lens To Explain Chain-of-thought Eliciting Arithmetic Reasoning Of Llms
 authors: Rai Daking, Yao Ziyu
 conference: "Arxiv"
 year: 2024